Leio means smooth, myo means muscle, sarcoma means soft-tissue or connective-tissue cancer.

 Radiation therapy – Radiation therapy may be used to destroy LMS cancer cells while working to preserve the function of surrounding organs.

-Chemotherapy – chemotherapy drugs may be combined to attack and destroy LMS cells.
+Chemotherapy – chemotherapy drugs may be combined to attack and destroy leiomyosarcoma cells.
 New drug therapies are considered by oncologists to combine with chemotherapy agents.

 Targeted Drug Therapy – directed at specific molecular features of LMS.
 Also at one time combined with chemotherapy and /or radiation as part of the treatment plan.